 Table of contents

-What are Software Development Life Cycle (SDLC) Phases?
+What are the Software Development Life Cycle (SDLC) Phases?

 Generally, software development life cycle is about breaking down your software development workflow into essential steps.
 Let’s understand what the steps of SDLC methodologies are through an example.

 Imagine if you need to have a mobile app built.
-This process would need multiple steps.
-Then, software development life cycle is used to help development team optimize their workflow, make it scalable and ensuring quality at the same time.
+This process would demand multiple steps.
+Then, a software development life cycle can be utilized to help a development team optimize their workflow, make it scalable and decent in quality at the same time.

 - This software development process guides you through the project from start to finish.

-- It highlights where your workflow is weakest or where the greatest risks lie.
+- It highlights where your workflow is the weakest or where the greatest risks could run.

-- If the involvement of other teams or stakeholders is required, their impact on timelines or approvals can be planned for.
+- If there is an involvement of other teams or stakeholders, their impact on timelines or approvals can be planned for.

-Any software engineer should have enough knowledge to choose the right software development life cycle models.
-So that, to use it effectively, let’s see how SDLC can speed up the development process and even reduce costs:
+It is an essence that any software engineer should have enough knowledge to choose the right software development life cycle models.
+But how to use it effectively, let’s see how SDLC can speed up the development process and even reduce costs:

 1. Requirement analysis

-At first stage, all you need to do is about deciding what you’re going to develop.
-If you developing for clients, this will discuss their needs, goals, and expectations.
+At the first stage, all you need to do is about deciding what you’re going to develop.
+Should you develop for clients, make time to get to know their needs, goals, and expectations towards the final product.
 During the first phase of software development life cycle, outline the following:

 - Answer questions such as: How will the software be used?
 Who is going to use the software?